saydus/library/README.md

 # A library management system implementation

-##Starting the application
+## Starting the application
 `
-node start
+npm start
-`
+`<br/>
+## Starting an application using nodemon for convinient development

-An express app
+An express app for a library to manage its book database.